- What is cohort analysis? (A jargon-free, straightforward description)

-- What to define a cohort by: As well as time specific (e.g. “Date of first order” or “Date subscribed”), other examples include grouping customers by demographic (e.g. gender), campaign source, channel source or lifecycle stage.
+- What to define a cohort by: As well as time specific (e.g.“date of first order” or “date subscribed”), other examples include grouping customers by demographics (e.g. gender), campaign source, channel source or lifecycle stage.

 - Which metric to apply to this cohort —i.e. the customer/contact activity you want to measure: This could be: “Total revenue”, “Customers repeated”, “Total orders”, “Average order value”, and so on.

 - The time span in which to measure the analysis: We tend to look at activity on a monthly basis, covering 6-12 months.

 1) Is my new marketing campaign converting leads into customers?